November 10, 2025

 Yes, it is possible to get a free cell phone plan.
 You can opt to work with government programs or use TextNow for free phone service without any further qualifications or fine print.

-Qualifying programs like Lifeline can reduce the recurring monthly charge by $9.25 ($34.25 for those on Tribal lands), which can bring a phone plan close to $0, if not $0 on select plans.
-They also work with TruConnect to get further qualifying households (based on your income) free government phone plans.
+Qualifying programs like Lifeline can reduce the recurring monthly charge by $9.25 ($34.25 for those on Tribal lands), which can bring a phone plan close to $0, or actually free, on select plans.
 The problem with these programs is that there is a lot of paperwork to deal with, and it can be difficult to quality for.

-Alternatively, you can sign up for a TextNow account with just an email and get a free local phone number to use immediately for unlimited calls and texts over Wi-Fi.
-If you need nationwide coverage, you will have to spend $4.99 on a SIM card, but once it's connected, you're able to use your phone with your TextNow number on the nation's largest 5G network for free.
-Plus, you'll have free access to essential apps like email, maps, and rideshare (Uber and Lyft) for no additional cost.
+Alternatively, there are phone providers that offer free phone plans directly, like Helium Mobile and TextNow.
+While there is a waitlist for Helium Mobile, you can sign up for a TextNow account with just an email and get a free local phone number to use immediately for unlimited calls and texts over Wi-Fi.
+If you need nationwide coverage, you will have to buy a SIM card (for less than $5), but once it's connected, you're able to use your phone with your TextNow number on the nation's largest 5G network for free.
+Plus, you'll have free access to essential apps like email, finance, maps, and rideshare (Uber and Lyft) for no additional cost.

 Frequently Asked Questions about cell phone plans